Ankr-network/ankr-docs/docs/Earn/reference/liquidity-tokens.md

 • Reward Earning Tokens, e.g. aAVAXb and aETHb (formerly fETH.)

 ## Reward Earning
-These are automatically issued to your ANKR Earn Dashboard upon successful ETH2 staking.
+These are automatically issued to your Ankr Earn Dashboard upon successful ETH2 staking.

 The amount of aETHc issued is equivalent to the amount of staked ETH.